ekhadley/subliminal/README.md

       - So this is not purely a hparam thing.
 We know that for sure.

 ## today's todo:
-- investigate the downstream effects of sterering using the dataset-collected mean activation difference between the animal-system-prompt-ed base model and the base base model
+- investigate the downstream effects of steering using the dataset-collected mean activation difference between the animal-system-prompt-ed base model and the base base model
-   - does it change the preference of the model towards the animal?
+   - **Q**: does it change the preference of the model towards the animal?
+      - **A**: ...........
-   - does it reduce the loss on an animal number dataset?
+   - **Q**: does it reduce the loss on an animal number dataset?
+      - **A**: no. very small/no loss reduction vs base model when steering
       - does it change the loss on a steer-animal dataset?
+         - **A**: No. no change in loss whatsoever when steering the base model on a steer-animal dataset.
-   - does it matter if we collect these activations using a pretraining dataset vs a number dataset?
+   - **Q**: does it matter if we collect these activations using a general dataset vs a number dataset?
-   - how much does it matter which activation we use?
+   - **Q**: how much does it matter which activation we use?
+      - **A** no. at points 0, 4, 8, 12, and 16, the intervention is equally ineffective.
-   - in principle, what's the difference between doing mean(prompted acts - base acts) vs mean(prompted_acts) - mean(base acts) ?
+   - **Q**: in principle, what's the difference between doing mean(prompted acts - base acts) vs mean(prompted_acts) - mean(base acts) ?
       - relevant: this is a sequence-position wise mean as well as a dataset-wise mean
+      - **A**: